 Pregnant women who are high risk of delivering early should be given medicines called corticosteroids.
 These drugs can help reduce the baby's risk for IVH.

 Some women who are on medicines that affect bleeding risks should get vitamin K before delivery.

 Premature babies whose umbilical cords are not clamped right away have less risk of IVH.

 Premature babies who are born in a hospital with a NICU and do not have to be transported after birth also have less risk of IVH.

 Bassan H. Intracranial hemorrhage in the preterm infant: understanding it, preventing it.
 Clin Perinatol.
 2009 Dec;36(4):737-62, v.

 Ment LR.
 Practice parameter: neuroimaging of the neonate: report of the Quality Standards Subcommittee of the American Academy of Neurology and the Practice Committee of the Child Neurology Society.
 Neurology.
 Jun 2002; 58(12): 1726-38.

 Updated by: Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.